June 8, 2021

 The first postcard from Jim arrived shortly after he moved.
 And then another arrived.
 And another.
 It started to feel a bit like the Dursley’s mailbox with the letters arriving from Hogwarts for Harry Potter. (see clip below)

 Unlike the Dursely’s, however, our entire family looked forward to those postcards.
 We enjoyed seeing what interesting places Jim visited and reading the witty and funny things he would write.
 Every card was concluded with his signature close of “Cheers, Jim.”
-This went on for years.
+This continued for years.

 Jim went on to college, got his degree in history and has turned his love of the subject combined with his natural oratorical abilities into jobs.
 He worked as a costumed history tour guide for the National Parks during the summers he was in college; he eventually became a professor.